oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_dns_view_actions_module.rst

 ..
 Description

 - Perform actions on a View resource in Oracle Cloud Infrastructure
 - For *action=change_compartment*, moves a view into a different compartment.
 Protected views cannot have their compartment changed.
+Requires a `PRIVATE` scope query parameter.

 ..
 Aliases